Jewish Literacy Initiative

 WJC Jewish Literacy Initiative Continues

-We will be exploring three crucial phases of Jewish history, with separate expert presenters for each, and a suggested (but not required) book.
-We will explore:
+We explored three crucial phases of Jewish history, with separate expert presenters for each, and a suggested (but not required) book.
+We explored:

 THE EARLY SAGES OF THE MISHNAH.
-The suggested reading is The Orchard by Yochi Brandes.
-Targeting late October.
+The suggested reading was The Orchard by Yochi Brandes.

 THE ENLIGHTENMENT.
-The suggested reading is Out of the Ghetto: The Social Background of Jewish Emancipation 1770-1870 by Jacob Katz.
-Targeting late January 2023.
+The suggested reading was Out of the Ghetto: The Social Background of Jewish Emancipation 1770-1870 by Jacob Katz.

 THE FOUNDING AND SIGNIFICANCE OF THE MODERN STATE OF ISRAEL.
-The suggested reading is Like Dreamers by Yossi Klein Halevi.
-Targeting early May.
+The suggested reading was Like Dreamers by Yossi Klein Halevi.

 Thank you to our many partners including Jewish Education Project, WATE and Westchester Board of Rabbis.